JeremyLikness/jeremylikness-blog/content/blog/2019-04-16_presentation-webassembly-c-sharp-and-blazor-at-codestock-2019/index.md

 aliases:
     - "/presentation-webassembly-c-and-blazor-at-codestock-2019-ab2f8636356"
 ---

-## How the browser is now your new cross-platform OS

 Knoxville, Tennessee is not only a fun city and great place to visit; it happens to be the host city of the [CodeStock](https://codestock.org) developers’ conference.